-All entering students and transfer students who have not completed their general education requirements in English or mathematics must take the COMPASS Placement test.
-Results of the COMPASS Placement tests along with ACT/SAT scores are used to advise students into the most appropriate math and English courses.
-The COMPASS Placement tests are administered prior to student registration sessions or Orientation.
-For further information, contact the Advising Center (406-247-3019 or 406-657-2240 or ccadvising@msubillings.edu).
+All entering students and transfer students who have not completed their general education requirements in English or mathematics must take the Next-Generation ACCUPLACER Placement test.
+Results of the Next-

+Generation ACCUPLACER Placement tests along with ACT/SAT scores are used to advise students into the most appropriate math and English courses.
+The Next-Generation ACCUPLACER Placement tests are administered prior to student registration sessions or Orientation.
+For further information, contact Advising at Jacket Student Central or the University Advising & Career Services Office: 406-247-3019 or 406-657-2240 or ccadvising@msubillings.edu